-- used to interpret student results for Acadience Math.
-Acadience Data Management will calculate the n also use this worksheet to calculate the composite score.
+s used to interpret student results for Acadience Math.
+Acadience Data Management will calculate the can also use this worksheet to calculate the composite score.

-lame: Class:
+Name: Class:

 Beginning of Year Benchmark

 Comp Score =

 + C&A Score =

 Math Composite Score (C&A + Comp) =

 Do not calculate the Composite Score if any of the values are missing.

 Middle of Year Benchmark

-Middle of Year Benchmark

-Middle of Year Benchmark Comp Score =

-Middle of Year Benchmark Comp Score =
+Comp Score =

-Middle of Year Benchmark Comp Score = + C&A Score = Math Composite Score (C&A + Comp) =
++ C&A Score =

-Middle of Year Benchmark Comp Score = + C&A Score = Math Composite Score (C&A + Comp) = Do not calculate the Composite Score if any of the values are missing.
+Math Composite Score (C&A + Comp) =

-Middle of Year Benchmark Comp Score = + C&A Score = Math Composite Score (C&A + Comp) = Do not calculate the Composite Score if any of the values are missing.
+Do not calculate the Composite Score if any of the values are missing.

 End of Year Benchmark

+Comp Score =

++ C&A Score =

+Math Composite Score (C&A + Comp) =

+Do not calculate the Composite Score if any of the values are missing.